hekkup/yle-downloader-gui/README.md

 ## Version history ##

 - 1.1 (2011-10-11)
-  * Updated rtmpdump-yle to 1.4.4, which fixed El‰v‰ Arkisto and YleX on Windows.
+    * Updated rtmpdump-yle to 1.4.4, which fixed El√§v√§ Arkisto and YleX on Windows.
     * Passed the `--vfat` switch on Windows.
     * Non-ascii characters in file names work now.

 ## License ##